Mexico looks for U.S. help as AstraZeneca admits Latin American vaccine delay - Up News Info

 Reuters reported on Thursday that Pfizer will ship doses made in its U.S. plant to Mexico for the first time.

-(Reporting by Dave Graham; Additional reporting by Adriana Barrera and Lizbeth Diaz; Editing by Leslie Adler Editing by Bill Berkrot and Grant McCool)
+(Reporting by Dave Graham; Additional reporting by Adriana Barrera and Lizbeth Diaz; Editing by Bill Berkrot, Grant McCool and Daniel Wallis)